 This common stroke occurs when a blood clot blocks a vessel carrying blood to the brain, making it impossible for blood to reach its target.
 An estimated 87 percent of all strokes are ischemic.

-This less common type of stroke accounts for about 40 percent of all stroke deaths, according to the National Stroke Association.
+This less common type of stroke accounts for about

 This type of stroke occurs when blood leaks from a burst, torn, or unstable blood vessel into the tissue in the brain.
 The buildup of blood can create swelling, pressure, and, ultimately, brain damage.